Quick Tip: If you are looking for same-day burial coverage for HIV/AIDS fill out the form to the right

 It is astonishing at just how quickly medical technologies can advance.
 As a prime example, we can look at HIV treatment.
 Today, there are medication protocols that slow the progress of the virus and can reduce the viral load to such a small level that illness that transmitting it is no longer a risk for some!

 Naturally, if HIV goes untreated, it does attack the immune system and can cause everything from cancer to remarkably dangerous levels of infection.
 However, this is why it used to be difficult for those with an HIV/AIDS diagnosis to get insurance coverage, including burial insurance coverage.

 Today, things in insurance coverage are changing almost as rapidly as a treatment for conditions as serious as HIV/AIDS, and for anyone concerned about final expense insurance coverage, there are more options than ever.

 **HIV or AIDS is on our qualified health impairment list for same-day coverage.

 #1 Understand Final Expense Insurance Coverage

+How much does final expense insurance cost?
 Whether you call it burial insurance or final expense coverage, it is the same thing.
 This is an insurance policy purchased for the sole purpose of paying for your (or a loved one’s) funeral expenses.

-If you wonder why anyone would invest in a policy to pay for this typical life event, you might be shocked to learn that average funeral costs somewhere in the area of $7,000 but can easily exceed that by thousands.
+If you wonder why anyone would invest in policy to pay for this typical life event, you might be shocked to learn that average funeral costs somewhere in the area of $7,000 but can easily exceed that by thousands.

 This means that paying for the funeral may mean dipping into life insurance, savings, or even dealing with a payment plan that lasts for years afterward.